Sunny, ‘Spring-Like' Conditions Expected to Arrive in Chicago This Weekend

 Local

-Areas to the north of Chicago will likely see highs in the upper 40s, whereas areas further south can expect highs in the low 50s.
+Areas to the north of Chicago will likely see highs in the upper 40s, whereas areas further south can expect highs in the low 50s, making Saturday the warmest day of 2021 to date.

+Clouds increase overnight leading into Sunday, with a few showers possible in some areas, forecast models predict.
+Lows could drop to the low 40s to mid-30s.

-On Sunday, partly sunny skies continue across the region with highs in the low 50s, according to the latest weather reports.
+On Sunday, partly sunny skies will likely continue across the region with highs in the low 50s, according to the latest weather reports.

 To start the week, a cold front is expected to move through the area, causing temperatures to drop to the low 40s Monday then rising to the upper 40s by Tuesday.

-Most of next week will likely remain clear with the next chance for rain Tuesday night into Wednesday.
+Most of next week will likely remain clear with a chance for rain Tuesday night into Wednesday.